laurenwaller/cssco/README.md

 ___

-### Compatability
+### Compatibility

 Unfortunately, IE & Edge browsers, as well as Opera Mini do not support filters and blend modes.

-Safari (desktop & IOS ) does not support the hue, saturation, color, and luminosity blend modes, but this should not affect the CSSCO filters much, if at all.
+Safari (desktop & iOS) does not support the hue, saturation, color, and luminosity blend modes, but this should not affect the CSSCO filters much, if at all.

 See compatibility for: [mixblendmode](http://caniuse.com/#feat=css-mixblendmode) | [filters](http://caniuse.com/#feat=css-filters)